helen-mckay/helenmckaydev/about.md

 I have been making websites for over 5 years.
 When I was 13 years old, I taught myself HTML and CSS so I could tweak Tumblr themes, and I have been hooked on web development ever since.

 I started making simple sites with pure HTML and CSS, then moved to larger applications in React.
 Most recently, I've been learning the JAMstack and exploring how to use finite state machines for UX state management.
-I am currently using 11ty, Netlify, Netlify CMS, Robot3.
+I am currently using 11ty, Netlify, Netlify CMS, and Robot.

 <!-- Helen's non-web-dev interets -->